bobverity/rmaverick/README.md

 ### Simulate some data

-rmverick comes with built-in functions for simulating data from different evolutionary models.
+*rmverick* comes with built-in functions for simulating data from different evolutionary models.
 The models used in simulation are exactly the same as the models used in the inference step, allowing us to test the power of the program without worrying about discrepancies between the data and the assumed model.
-We will simulate a data set of 100 diploid individuals from the no-admixture model, each genotyped at 20 loci and originating from 3 distinct subpopulations:
+We will simulate a data set of 100 diploid individuals from the no-admixture model, each genotyped at 20 loci and originating from 3 distinct subpopulations with no admixture:

 ``` r
 mysim <- sim_data(n = 100, loci = 20, K = 3, admix_on = FALSE)